 The goal of the project is to get Kuyasa to register as a Early Childhood Centre for government funding to sustain the developments of the children under 6 to become school ready and receive the necessary psycho-social support for their complete development for future success.

 Short Term: We want to create safe and secure learning environment for the children at the school by completing a list of necessary renovations.

 Long Term: to ultimately register the school as an educational government facility.
 As a registered school, the facility will become eligible for government funding which will further improve the children’s education and increase their sustainability.
 When children has educational support from a young age, they are well-equipped for their schooling career.
 Evidence indicates that success in early years translates into success in higher levels of education.

 - 2017: Was a difficult year for Kuyasa after their newly built classroom was damaged by Cape Storms.
-AIF worked with the ECD centre to provide them with funding to repair a newly their classroom.
-We were able to repair the roof, ceiling, the floor, and in addition provide new colourful posters for the walls to create a creative learning space for the children.
+We worked with the ECD centre to provide them with funding to repair their classroom.
+We were able to repair the roof, ceiling, floor, and in addition provide new colourful posters for the walls to create a creative learning space for the children.

 - 2018: Kuyasa achieved government registration certifying them as a government approved ECD centre for the 105 children they provide learning to.
 Even better, because the centre had all its papers in order they were able to secure from government a 10 year lease on the land they currently operate from.
 To add to this the tenure offer also include the option to buy the land should they wish.

 - 2019: We are aspiring to assist Kuyasa repair another classroom so they receive registration for additional space to use.
-This not only mean the creche can take more children but can also employ more teachers.
+This not only means the crèche can take more children but can also employ more teachers.